 Specific domestic industries, including lumber and steel, have also been subjects of congressional interest.
 The U.S. lumber industry is seeking relief from Canadian softwood lumber imports following the expiration of an agreement with Canada.
-The steel industry is seeking relief from increased import competition, and has requested that the President provide the industry with "Section 201" protection.
-Trade remedy reform may also be addressed, especially with regard to Section 201.
+The steel industry sought from increased import competition, which was granted by the President through "Section 201" protection.